clipperrrrrrr/Rupee/doc/gitian-building.md

 and offline git repositories' which will fetch the remaining files required for building offline.

-Building DigitalRupee Core
+Building Rupees Core
 ----------------

-To build DigitalRupee Core (for Linux, OS X and Windows) just follow the steps under 'perform Gitian builds' in [https://github.com/digitalrupeeproject/digitalrupee/blob/master/doc/release-process.md](https://github.com/digitalrupeeproject/digitalrupee/blob/master/doc/release-process.md#setup-and-perform-gitian-builds) in the digitalrupee repository.
+To build Rupees Core (for Linux, OS X and Windows) just follow the steps under 'perform Gitian builds' in [https://github.com/digitalrupeeproject/digitalrupee/blob/master/doc/release-process.md](https://github.com/digitalrupeeproject/digitalrupee/blob/master/doc/release-process.md#setup-and-perform-gitian-builds) in the digitalrupee repository.

 This may take some time as it will build all the dependencies needed for each descriptor.